-The 1994 film Class of Nuke ‘Em High Part 3: The Good, the Bad and the Subhumanoid is a comedy science fiction film from Troma.
+The 1994 film Class of Nuke ‘Em High Part 3: The Good, the Bad and the Subhumanoid is a comedy and science fiction film from Troma.
 The third film in the series, prefaced by Class of Nuke ‘Em High and Class of Nuke ‘Em High 2, The film has since become a cult classic.

 The film begins right where the second film left off.
 A mutant squirrel named Tromie, a self-referential name from Troma Entertainment, is killed.